 Create .bash_profile File

-By default the .bash_profile is not created by the most of the Linux distirubtions.
-Actually the .bash_profile is a normal text file which contains bash configuration like regular bash commands.
+By default, the .bash_profile is not created by most of the Linux distributions.
+Actually, the .bash_profile is a normal text file that contains bash configuration like regular bash commands.
 We can create .bash_profile file like below.

 $ touch ~/.bash_profile

-Previous command only creates the .bash_profile file but do not opens it to make some changes and configuration.
+The previous command only creates the .bash_profile file but does not open it to make some changes and configurations.
 Alternatively following command can be used to create if not exist and edit the .bash_profile file.

 $ nano ~/.bash_profile